SteeltoeOSS/Steeltoe/src/Steeltoe.Security.DataProtection.Redis/Readme.md

     ....
 ```

-Once you have done this, then in a Controller you can inject `IDataProtectionProvider` and use it to protect any data you store in Session.
+Once you have done this, then in a Controller you can inject `IDataProtectionProvider` and use it to encrypt any data you store in Session.

-Since the keys and the session data are stored in the bound Redis cache, you should be able to scale the app (e.g. `cf scale myApp -i 5`) and find that the session data is available to all instances.
+Since the keys and the session data are stored in the bound Redis cache, you should be able to scale the app (e.g. `cf scale myApp -i 5`) and see that you are able to acces and decrypt the session data from any instance of the app.
 ```
     public class HomeController : Controller
     {